Dillo: Features

-D+ browser or Dplus continues where Dillo-Win32 left off, it's forked from the final Dillo-Win32 release (3.0p9) and does not attempt to maintain upstream compatibility with Dillo.
-Last version is 0.5b (Oct 15, 2013).

 Dillo does not support JavaScript, Java, Flash, right-to-left text, or complex text layout.
 Support for frames is also very limited; Dillo presents a link to each frame to allow the user to view them one at a time.

-A plug-in to add HTTPS support is likewise under development.
+Forks

+Dillo-Win32 was a project to port Dillo to Windows which is now defunct.

+D+ browser or Dplus continues where Dillo-Win32 left off, forked from the final Dillo-Win32 release (3.0p9), it does not attempt to maintain upstream compatibility with Dillo.
+The most recent version is 0.5b (Oct 15, 2013).

+DilloNG is a fork hosted on GitHub which moved the code from Mercurial while adding new features like a speed dial main page, support for opening videos in an external video player and merged some previously published fixes.
+It was last updated in 2021.

+A fork called Dillo-browser appeared in 2019 forked from the then-current version of DilloNG.
+It stalled until 2023 when its development resumed and is ongoing as of 2024.

+Dillo+ (Dillo-Plus) started in 2023 based on Dillo 3.0.5 source code found in the OpenBSD 6.8 package.
+It had applied numerous patches from DilloNG and added support for rendering Gopher, Gemini and markdown pages, reader mode and extended CSS support.
+A new Python scripting system was introduced with modules for rendering RSS, EPUB, public Telegram channel logs and zip file contents.
+It is still maintained as of 2024.

 Reception

 Reviews of Dillo have praised its extraordinary speed, but noted that this speed comes at a price.
 The most visible cost is Dillo's inability to display complex web pages as they were meant to be.
 A 2008 review by Linux.com commented that Dillo's user interface may be "intimidating" for new users, and pointed out the scarcity of plug-ins for Dillo.
 In all, Dillo's global usage share is less than one hundredth of one percent.

 Dillo is, however, the browser of choice in several space-conscious Linux distributions, such as Damn Small Linux, Feather Linux, VectorLinux, antiX and Mustang Linux.